Edit

 File level

-One of the easiest ways to perform inference is iteration over all the files in the mini-batch, and then run the model over it.
-In some cases, for example image processing, this might be a good idea.
-For tabular data, you might need to make a good estimation about the number of rows in each file.
-This estimate can show whether or not your model can handle the memory requirements to both load the entire data into memory and to perform inference over it.
+One of the easiest ways to perform inference is to iterate over all the files in the mini-batch, then run the model over each file.
+In some cases, such as image processing, this approach works well.
+For tabular data, you need to estimate the number of rows in each file.
+This estimate shows whether your model can handle the memory requirements to both load the entire data into memory and perform inference over it.
 Some models (especially those models based on recurrent neural networks) unfold and present a memory footprint with a potentially nonlinear row count.
 For a model with high memory expense, consider running inference at the row level.

 Tip

-Consider breaking down files too large to read at once into multiple smaller files, to account for better parallelization.
+Consider breaking down files that are too large to read at once into multiple smaller files, to improve parallelization.

 Visit Image processing with batch deployments to learn how to do this.
 That example processes a file at a time.